Link Search Menu Expand Document

 ];

-Puko utilize logs as a custom hook with build in Slack Incoming WebHooks for error reporting, by default set to false.
-If you have slack accounts, you can setup a Incoming WebHook URL and paste it in Slack url.
-Then in the Puko Framework Slack section, set the active state to true.
+Puko utilizes logs as a custom hook with built-in Slack Incoming WebHooks for error reporting (disabled by default).
+If you have a Slack account, you can set up an Incoming WebHook URL and provide it in the configuration.
+Set the active state to true to enable Slack notifications.

 database.php

-as version 1.1.6 puko only supports MySQL and MSSQL database engine
+As of version 1.1.6, Puko supports MySQL and MSSQL database engines.

 php puko setup db